rePtS/Decor/README.md

 ## Key features

-* Full per-pixel lighting.
+* Full per-pixel lighting for static geometry.
 No more Gouraud shading or lightmaps!
 * Using of physically based rendering principles (PBR).
-* Ability to complement the geometry of the levels with your own models from gltf files.
+* Using of High-Dynamic Range (HDR) rendering.
+* Improved rendering of water surfaces.
 * The right flashlight (finally!)

+## How to install
+1. Download the archived plugin.
+2. Extract the contents of the archive to the "System" folder, which is located in the root folder of the game.
+3. In the game, specify "DECoR for Windows" as the rendering device.

 ## Notes
 The work is still in progress.
 The current results are in the screenshots below